SionBayliss/PIRATE/README.md

 - Shiny interface

 ### Speed/Usability
+- add dependency checking in all scripts that run external programs.
 - add redirects for error messages to log file
 - Consolidate AggregateErroneous.pl and Nucleotide2AA.pl
 - AssignParalogs.pl - revise and tidy up